Chess Classic Mainz 2007

 The event takes place from August 13 to 19 in the Rheingoldhalle of the Congress Centre, Hilton Hotel in Mainz, Germany.
 It includes matches and Opens in traditional and Random Chess, with stars like the current world's number one Anand, who will play in Chess960 (Fischer Random) and in rapid chess tournaments together with Levon Aronian, Rustam Kasimdzhanov and Etienne Bacrot.

-The final of the FiNet Chess960 World Championship
+Johannes Fischer on day one of the Chess960 FiNet World Championship

 Replaying the games

 Due mainly to the specially castling rules (see below) Chess960 games recorded in PGN cannot be easily replayed with regular chess programs or applications.
 However Fritz 10 can handle these files, in PGN or ChessBase formats.
 ChessBase 9 or ChessBase Light can also do the same, using the games in ChessBase format.

 Note that with Fritz 10 you can also play Chess960 against the or on the Playchess server.
 With ChessBase Light you can do the latter.

 To do this you should enter the special rooms reserved for Chess960.
 You can go there to watch the broadcasts of the games being played at the Mainz Chess Classic, or you can play games against other users yourself.

 You can also stage tournaments, for humans or for chess engines which know the game.

 Fischer Random Chess (also called Chess960, Chess 960, Fischerandom chess, FR chess, or FullChess) is a variant of random chess defined by Bobby Fischer and introduced formally to the chess public on June 19, 1996, in Buenos Aires, Argentina.
 Fischer's goal is to eliminate what he considers the complete dominance of openings preparation in chess today, and to replace it with creativity and talent.